Course guide of Mathematics (2001114)

 Theory

-• Unit 1.
-Continuous models of population growth through differential equations.
+- Unit 1.
+Continuous growth models using differential equations.
 Qualitative study of the solutions.
 Malthus, Verhulst, Gompertz, and von Bertalanffy models.

-• Unit 2.
-Continuous models of interaction between species through systems of differential equations.
-Equilibrium point and orbits.
+- Unit 2.
+Continuous models of species interaction using systems of differential equations.
+Equilibrium points and orbits.
 Phase portrait.
 Stability.

-• Unit 3.
-Discrete models of population growth through difference equations.
-Fixed points, cycles and stability.
-Malthus, logistic and Ricker models.
+- Unit 3.
+Discrete population growth models using difference equations.
+Fixed points, cycles, and stability.
+Malthus, logistic, and Ricker models.

-• Unit 4.
-Growth models structured by age and state models through systems of linear difference equations.
+- Unit 4.
+Age-structured growth models and state models using systems of linear difference equations.

-• Unit 5.
-Parameter estimation throught least squares method.
+- Unit 5.
+Parameter estimation using the least squares method.
 Linear and nonlinear cases.
 Linearization.

 Practice